Exploring the origin of stars on bound and unbound orbits causing tidal disruption events: Comparison with numerical experiments

 is the local relaxation time \citep{Spitzer1987}, $\sigma(r)$ is the velocity dispersion of the stars, $\rho(r)$ is the radial density profile of the star cluster, $m=M_{\rm c}/N$ is the mass of the star, and $\ln\Lambda = \ln(0.11N)$ is the Coulomb logarithm~\citep{GS1994}.
-Final we can evaluate $Q$ from equations (\ref{eq:q}), (\ref{Eq-R_lc}) and (\ref{eq:meansqj}) as
+Note that equation~\ref{eq:meansqj} is correct only qualitatively, as there are some cases where the assumption used in equation~\ref{eq:meansqj} is invalid; e.g., in the ultrasteep stellar cusps~\citep{FS2018,SGV2018}, but such cusps are not presented in our simulations.
+We introduce a dimensionless parameter, $Q_{\rm boost}$, of order unity to provide an approximate evaluation of $Q$.
+From equations (\ref{eq:q}) and (\ref{eq:meansqj}), $Q$ is then given by

-We find from the above equation that $Q$ is a function of only energy, for the given density profile and velocity dispersion, so that $g(Q)$ becomes thus a function of only $E$ because of equation~(\ref{Eq-g(Q)}).
+Here we have used $\mathcal{R}_{\rm lc}=J_{\rm lc}^2/J_c(r_a)^2$.
+One can approximate $r_a=a(1+e)\approx 2a$ for bound stars on highly eccentric orbits in the Keplerian potential, with the orbit's semimajor axis $a$.
+Since $a = -GM_{\rm BH}/(2E)$, we conclude that for the given density profile and velocity dispersion, $Q$ and $g(Q)$ become a function of only $E$ because of equation~(\ref{Eq-g(Q)}).
+However, the quantity $-GM_{\rm BH}/(2E)$ diverges as $E$ approaches 0.
+In practice, we compute the exact value of $r_a$ from the combined gravitational potential $\phi(r)$.

+Note that for unbound tidally accreted stars, according to equations~\ref{Eq-n(beta,E)-unbound} and \ref{Eq-n(e,E)-unbound}, the number density does not depend on $Q$.